 Given the lack of robust evidence, the use of atypical antipsychotic medication should be on a patient specific basis, i.e., according to their level of complexity and co-morbidity.
 It is anticipated that the majority of patients would not require such medication.
 Atypical antipsychotics should very much be regarded as an adjunct to holistic treatment.
-The circumstances in which atypical antipsychotics might be used could include (not an exclusive list of examples):

-- Patients with highly distressing and persistent "eating disorder" ruminations not amenable to psychological interventions. - Patients who are agitated by these ruminations and for whom this is a hindrance to utilising other interventions (nursing, psychological, OT etc) that are available. - Patients whose ruminations are such that they are driven to self-harm as a consequence.

-When should treatment be offered?
+The circumstances in which atypical antipsychotics might be used could include (not an exclusive list of examples): - Those patients with highly distressing and persistent "eating disorder" ruminations not amenable to psychological interventions - Those patients who are agitated by these ruminations and for whom this is a hindrance to utilising other interventions (nursing, psychological, OT etc) that are available - Those patients whose ruminations are such that they are driven to self-harm as a consequence When should treatment be offered?

 Psychological approaches should be offered as the first line intervention, within the context of the patient's social environment.
 Drug treatment should be offered when ruminations are not amenable to psychological interventions, or where they hinder the effectiveness of such interventions.
 There must be a full assessment of the Eating Disorder and of any co morbid conditions before starting drug treatment.
 How long should treatment be continued for?

 This should be patient specific.
 The underlying principle should be to treat with as low an effective dose for as short a time as possible.
 From local (albeit limited) experience, patients seem to benefit most in the early stages of their treatment, when the eating disorder cognitions are first being challenged with the reality of consistent weight gain.
 It might be predicted that this may last for several months.
+Title Guidance on the use of atypical antipsychotics as an adjunct to the treatment of eating disorders in adults and young people Approved by Drug & Therapeutics Committee Date of Approval 27 th January 2022 amended 28 th Sept 23 Protocol Number PHARM-0065- v3.1 Date of Review 1st February 2025